-Green Card Holder – Foreign Bank and Financial Accounts
+Green Card Holder & Foreign Accounts

 When a person has foreign accounts and they are a green card holder, they must report their Foreign/Offshore Accounts on a U.S. Tax Return and/or FBAR return just as if they were U.S. citizen.

 Common issues we encounter are as follows: